gregod/GenericRCSP/README.md

 ```

 ## License
-Copyright (C) 2023 Gregor Godbersen, [Gerhard Hiermann ](https://github.com/ghiermann)
+Copyright (C) 2023 Gregor Godbersen

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Copyright (C) 2023 Gerhard Hiermann

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.